samiar-dev-88/samiar-dev-88/README.md

 <!-- SKILLS -->
 ## 👾 Next Project

-I am working on an AI project and will unveil it in December. https://sealixai.netlify.app/
+I am working on an AI project and will released it in December 2026: https://sealixai.netlify.app/

 ---